misakey/backend/docs/content/endpoints/boxes.md

 * the [sending an event to a box endpoint](../box_events/#21-single-creation-of-an-event-for-a-box).
 * the [access type events documentation](/concepts/box-events/#15-access-type-events).

 ## 3.2.
-List accesses for a given box
+Listing accesses for a given box

 Listing accesses allows admins to see the current state of the box reachability.